- Download our Moving to the Netherlands Guide (PDF)

 - 1689: William of Orange becomes king of England, consolidating the ties between the Netherlands and England.

-- The Dutch Republic declines in power and influence, losing territory to its neighbours and facing economic and political instability.
+- Late 17th to 18th century: The Dutch Republic declines in power and influence, losing territory to its neighbours and facing economic and political instability.
 At the same time, the country experiences a period of cultural flourishing, with the rise of the Dutch Enlightenment and notable figures such as Spinoza and Huygens.

-- 1795–1813: The French invade the Netherlands and establish the Batavian Republic, which modernises the Dutch political systems and lasts until 1813.
+- 1795–1813: The French invade the Netherlands and establish the Batavian Republic.

-- 1815: The Netherlands become part of the United Kingdom of the Netherlands after the defeat of Napoleon in the Battle of Waterloo, which also includes Belgium and Luxembourg.
+- 1815: The Netherlands becomes part of the United Kingdom of the Netherlands after the defeat of Napoleon in the Battle of Waterloo, which also includes Belgium and Luxembourg.

 - 1848: A series of political and social upheavals across Europe known as the ‘Spring of Nations’ lead to constitutional reforms in the Netherlands, including expanding the right to vote.
 The Netherlands also becomes increasingly involved in global trade and colonialism, establishing colonies in the East and West Indies, Suriname and the Caribbean.